awsdocs/aws-dms-step-by-step/doc_source/chap-oracle-postgresql.migration-process.application-conversion.md

 1. Perform the database conversion\.
 This is necessary because the PL/SQL conversion needs to know the schema of the database\.
 For more information, see [Database Schema Conversion](chap-oracle-postgresql.migration-process.database-schema-conversion.md)\.

 1. Run AWS SCT and automatically convert the application code\.
-For more information, see [Converting application SQL using the AWS SCT](https://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/CHAP_Converting.App.html)\.
+For more information, see [Converting application SQL](https://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/CHAP_Converting.App.html)\.

 1. Fix any warnings and errors in the application code conversion\.